cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

   static constexpr int kNumber{};  // implicitly inline };
 ```
+We can use `static inline` for any complex types regardless of the variable being `const` or not and we can use `static constexpr` on any literal type such as an `int` in this case.

-If you stick to this rule, your life is going to be much simpler.
+**If you stick to this rule, your life is going to be much simpler.**
 <!-- You can thank me by subscribing to this channel and telling your friends when you're ready :wink: Really, my data shows me that only 20% of people watching these videos are subscribed.
 It would mean the world to me if you helped me out with this issue :wink: -->

 This rule is a lifesaver, but the ones of you, who already watched [the lecture about using `static` outside of classes](static_outside_classes.md) might be very confused now.
 Just one video ago, I was talking about using `inline` _instead of_ `static` but here, I suggest to use _both_ together?
 What is going on here?
 If you haven't watched that video yet - do so to be just as confused :wink:.
 As an answer, I need to explicitly state here that:
-> 🚨 **Words `static`, `inline` and `constexpr` mean very different things inside and outside of classes, so do not confuse these cases.
+> 🚨 **Words `static`, `inline` and `constexpr` mostly mean very different things inside and outside of classes, so do not confuse these cases.
 The best suggestion I can give is to not apply anything you know about one case to another.
 Think that these could have been different keywords altogether!**

+And while this train of thought is a bit extreme, I'd say it is quite helpful.

 To complicate things further, we only got the opportunity to use `inline` for `static` class data from C++17 on.
 Before that things were much more messy.
 And guess what?
 There is still a lot of code that is left from those times!
 So we'll have to dive head-first into the mess of (drumroll 🥁) `static` class data out-of-class definition requirements!